CCI Analysis and CCI Signals

 Developed by Donald Lambert

-The CCI measures the variation of a commodity stocks trading price from its statistical mean/statistical average.
+Commodity Channel Index measures the variation of a commodity stocks price from its statistical mean/statistical average.

-This stocks indicator is an oscillator which oscillates between high levels and low levels
+This indicator is an oscillator which oscillates between high levels and low levels

-When the CCI is high it shows that stocks trading price is unusually high compared to the its average.
+When the CCI is high it portrays that price is unusually high compared to the its average.

-When the CCI is low it shows that stocks trading price is unusually low when compared to the its average.
+When the CCI is low it portrays that price is unusually low when compared to the its average.

-Stock Technical Analysis and How to Generate Signals
+Technical Analysis & How to Generate Trade Signals

 Overbought/ Oversold Levels